eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 /* The nexthop group id should remain unchanged during resolving */
 #define ROUTE_ENTRY_NHG_ID_PRESERVED      0x80
 ```
-This new flag for struct route_entry indicates that the nexthop group shouldn't change during route's recursive resolving, it also implies that the route with this flag only has some nexthop path change, but the reachability of it remains same.
+This flag for struct route_entry indicates that the nexthop group shouldn't change during route's recursive resolving, it also implies that the route with this flag only has some nexthop path change, but the reachability of it remains same.

 #### The Handling of nexthop_active_update()
 The modification made to nexthop_active_update() preserves the associated nexthop group of routes with the ROUTE_ENTRY_NHG_ID_PRESERVED flag set during recursive route resolution.
 It recursively resolves them in place.
 Once the resolution is complete, the nexthop group itself is reused, and no new nexthop groups are created.